p6technologies/interview-assignment/README.md

 ## Getting started

-Before you begin, [create a fork of this repository](https://github.com/p6technologies/technical-assessment/fork) in your own GitHub account, and clone the forked repository to your local workspace.
+Before you begin, clone this repository to your local workspace.

 ### Running the application